calmisland/docker-spark-hbase-yarn/README.md

 QuickStart
 ===========================================

 Set-up the new docker-machine to run the HBase Cluster.
-The docker-machine is an isloated environment from the local machine. $AWS_PROFILE has a permission to download files on a bucket, data-collection-code-artifacts.
+The docker-machine is an isloated environment from the local machine.

+- $AWS_PROFILE has a permission to download files on a bucket, data-collection-code-artifacts.
 Check the profile list on '~/.aws/credentials'.
 If you don't have any profile, request a profile to Senior Developer.

+- Insert 'tcuser' as password when you receives requests to insert password for docker@datapipeline.
+If you success to connect docker@datapipeline shell, terminate the connection by inserting 'exit'.

 ```shell
 chmod -R +x ./*.sh